 AACHEN, Germany --(BUSINESS WIRE)--

-PAION AG, a specialty pharma company (ISIN DE000A0B65S3; Frankfurt Stock Exchange Prime Standard: PA8) announces today that an oral presentation on the clinical results of remimazolam's U.S. Phase III colonoscopy trial has been accepted for the ACG meeting.
-Remimazolam is an innovative, ultra-short acting anesthetic/sedative for which positive headline data from this trial were published in June 2016.
+PAION AG, a specialty pharma company (ISIN DE000A0B65S3; Frankfurt Stock Exchange Prime Standard: PA8) today announces that data on the clinical results of remimazolam's U.S. Phase III colonoscopy trial were presented in the Colon/Stomach oral session at the 2016 American College of Gastroenterology (ACG) Annual Scientific Meeting in Las Vegas.
+Remimazolam is an innovative, ultra-short-acting benzodiazepine anesthetic/sedative for which positive topline data from this trial were published in June 2016.

-About the U.S. Phase III trial in colonoscopy: The Phase III trial enrolled a total of 461 patients at 13 U.S. sites and was designed to evaluate the efficacy and safety of remimazolam compared to placebo (with midazolam rescue) in patients undergoing proceduralist- administered sedation for colonoscopy.
-The primary outcome measure, success of the procedure, was reached in 91.3% of the patients in the remimazolam arm and 5.0% in the placebo (including midazolam rescue) arm.
-The safety profile of remimazolam was consistent with that observed in previous studies.
+The Phase III trial enrolled a total of 461 patients at 13 U.S. sites and was designed to evaluate the efficacy and safety of remimazolam compared to placebo (with midazolam rescue) in patients undergoing proceduralist- administered sedation for colonoscopy.

 In clinical studies, remimazolam demonstrated efficacy and safety in over 1,000 patients.
 Data so far indicate that remimazolam has a rapid onset and offset of action combined with a favorable cardio-respiratory safety profile.